-Contributions are financed on a pay-as-you-go basis and the Division's contributions for the years June 30, 2008, 2007, and 2006 were approximately \$3,937,000, \$3,054,000 and \$2,807,000, respectively.
+Contributions are financed on a pay-as-you-go basis and the Division's contributions for the years June 30, 2009, 2008, and 2007 were approximately \$4,286,000, \$3,937,000 and \$3,054,000, respectively.

 The State's Comprehensive Annual Financial Report includes the required footnote disclosures and required supplementary information on the State's OPEB plans.
-The State's CAFR can be found at the Department of Accounting and General Services' website: http://hawaii.gov/dags/rpts c.
-Deferred Compensation Plan
+The State's CAFR can be found at the Department of Accounting and General Services' website: http://hawaii.gov/dags/rpts.